vekatze/neut/book/src/basis.md

 ...
 ```

-The compiler then resolves aliases like below:
+The compiler then resolves aliases as follows:

 ```text
 core.string.io.get-line